-Barrier technology comes in a few shapes of forms on how they are deployed and managed.
-Here's an overview of some of the common ones:
+Barrier technology comes in a few shapes in terms of deployment and management.
+The common ones include:

-Barrier Bubble:
+Bubble

 This kind of barrier forms an all-around protective bubble for the unit.
-It's one of the most rudimentary barrier technologies most commonly seen on power armor, mecha, and larger civilian craft: it has only one universal facing and near-misses can deplete the bubble even though they might not have actually hit the target directly.
+It's a rudimentary barrier deployment most commonly seen on power armor, mecha and larger civilian craft.

+It has only one universal facing.
+Near-misses can deplete the bubble even though they might not have actually hit the target directly.

-Conformal Barrier:
+Conformal

 Slightly more advanced, this barrier lends "skin-tight" protection to its recipient.
-Near-misses are much less likely to needlessly deplete the barrier. it is usually seen on power armor, mecha and small fightercraft.
+Near-misses are much less likely to needlessly deplete the barrier.

+It is usually seen on power armor, mecha and small fightercraft.